- About Bard

 “How Robert Gates Got Away With It,” by Mark Danner was published in The New York Review of Books in August 2014; the review is the seventh in an ongoing series on the Forever War.

-“Unknown: Pictures of Strangers,” an exhibition at the Transformer Station in Cleveland, Ohio, from June 27, 2014 through September 20, 2014 includes new works by Tim Davis.
+“Unknown: Pictures of Strangers,” an exhibition at the Transformer Station in Cleveland, Ohio, from June 27, 2014 through September 20, 2014 included new works by Tim Davis.

-Daniella Dooling’s new video “Time for Me to Fly,” was included in the exhibition “influx” at CR10 in Linlithgo, NY in July 2014; she performed “Room 10 Rants” at LABspace in Great Barrington, MA in August 2014, and her work is included in “The Egg,” a group exhibition at LABspace from July 30 through September 1, 2014.
+Daniella Dooling’s video “Time for Me to Fly,” was included in the exhibition “influx” at CR10 in Linlithgo, NY in July 2014; she performed “Room 10 Rants” at LABspace in Great Barrington, MA in August 2014, and her work was included in “The Egg,” a group exhibition at LABspace from July 30 through September 1, 2014.
+In September 2014, she installed a project at Incident Report in Hudson, New York.
+Her solo exhibition “Bloody Dick Road in the Big Hole Valley: files from the girl in room 10,” was on view at the Esther Massry Gallery at the College of Saint Rose in Albany, New York from October 10 though December 7, 2014, and in collaboration with Les LeVeque, she performed “Room 10 Rants” at the Esther Massry Gallery, in Albany, New York in November 2014, and in December 2014 at the Microscope Gallery in Brooklyn, New York.

 In July 2014, Eli Dueker was appointed Visiting Researcher at the Cary Institute for Ecosystem Studies.